devmanishrajput/manishsingh/README.md

 # manishsingh
 This is my first static website on GitHub
+2021 copyright developer Ankit Jha